-Q4 - Is the planning proposal consistent with a Council's local strategy or other local strategic plan?
+Q4 - Is the planning proposal consistent with a council LSPS that has been endorsed by the Planning Secretary or GSC, or another endorsed local strategy or strategic plan?

 Yes.
 The Planning Proposal is consistent with the following local planning strategies: